The problem

 In priority order:

-- Onboarding — the first screen a new user sees should be the product's personality, not a feature list.
-The designed flow gets users to drop their first thought into the app before they've finished setting up.
-The canvas isn't empty when they land on it for the first time.
+- Onboarding — the first screen a new user sees should carry the product's personality, not a feature checklist.
+The designed flow gets users to drop their first thought into the canvas before they've finished setting up, so the app never feels empty when they arrive.

 What I'd do differently

-I built the retrieval system fully before validating that retrieval was the right problem.
-The shortlist feature — AI filtering a save down to three to five concrete picks — took significant time to get right.
-By the time I'd confirmed it worked, I'd already noticed that the notes people wrote when saving were more interesting than the saves themselves.
-The pivot was right but it came late.
+The thing I'd validate earlier is the note field itself.
+I built the full retrieval system — the shortlist feature, the AI filtering, the cue-matching — before I had enough real usage to know whether retrieval was actually the right problem.
+By the time I confirmed it worked, I'd already noticed that the notes people wrote when saving were more interesting than anything the retrieval feature was doing with them.
+The pivot was right, but it came after a significant detour.

-Earlier: build the note field and canvas first, use the app myself for two weeks, and let the pattern of what I was actually writing tell me what the product should do.
-The retrieval feature would have either confirmed itself as necessary or revealed itself as a distraction much sooner.
+The better sequence: build the note field and canvas first, use the app myself for two weeks, and let the pattern of what I was actually writing tell me what the product should do next.
+The retrieval feature would have either confirmed itself as necessary or revealed itself as a distraction much sooner — and either outcome would have been more useful than building it in full before finding out.

 Olive is not trying to replace search or social.
-It is trying to answer one question well: what has my mind been circling, and what does it mean?
+It's trying to answer one question well — what has my mind been circling, and what does it mean — and to answer it in a way that feels like the app is paying attention rather than just storing things.

 Request a walkthrough →